|

 retailers as a way of reducing the costs of check processing.
 When installed within

-Epson's TM-H6000III thermal receipt printer, TransScan cuts check processing
+Epson's TM-H6000III/IV thermal receipt printer, TransScan cuts check processing

 time by to 40%, and costs by as much as 30%.